iHateThisName/Group-10/README.md

 # Functions on the site

-the site is sadly not fully complete with back end support. but it still has a few functions to show of.
+the site is complete with back-end support, but the front-end dose not implement everything.

 ### Navigation